pietrop/subtitlesComposer/README.md

 - [ ] See if there is a way to package Aeneas dependencies without requiring system wide installation
 - [ ] See if there's a way to deal with punctuation library, eg punctuator, installing locally as self contained package, without relying on the API end point, eg for offline use.

+-[ ] make `prepText` function that can prep for word level alignement. (by having each word on one line, to return json.)

 # Contributors